Parvathy-jani/Neutral_Temperature_Plotly/README.md

     Y-axis: Daily averaged kinetic temperature at 110 km.
     The plot is interactive, allowing you to zoom in, hover over data points, and explore the data.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgements

-    The CSV data was sourced from [your data source].
-    This project uses Plotly for interactive plotting and pandas for data handling.